Rush Limbaugh now into our 25th year of broadcast excellence.

 Do you want to be working for somebody else or working for yourself?

-Oh, um, for myself.
+Oh, for myself.

 And nobody else to fall back on.

-So feel free to call back any time.
+So feel free to call back anytime.

-I uh I wish you the best.
+I wish you the best, but don't worry.